-The changing landscape of the banking industry
+- The evolving landscape of the banking industry

-The digital landscape is growing.
+To keep pace with the changing expectations of consumers, delivering and fine-tuning your CX involves a mix of in-person and digital experiences.
+The digital landscape is inevitably growing.
 And it’s making it easier for competitors to cater to consumers' changing attitudes and financial needs.
-As more and more brands try their hand at modernising their CX, it's getting harder for traditional players (using traditional methods) to keep up.
+As an increasing number of brands begin to modernise their CX, it's getting harder for players that are still relying on traditional methods to keep up.

 4 in every 5 people are attempting to solve banking issues themselves before contacting support.

-If these numbers surprise you, or even if they don’t, they do relay a sense of urgency for providing digital experiences and solutions that meet your consumers’ needs.
+If these numbers surprise you, or even if they don’t, they do relay a sense of urgency for providing digital experiences and solutions that meet and ideally exceed your consumers’ needs.
 This idea of digital transformation is not a new concept in the finance world, but it’s one with which companies still struggle.

 When it comes to understanding consumer expectations, the best way to begin is quite simple.
 Start by asking the right questions to the right audience.